 November 12–13, 2019 | New Orleans, Louisiana, USA

-This one-day event is not for those who need convincing that there is more to do but rather for those who are seeking the tools, data, best practices, and insights to convince others of the rationale for change, and the strategies and confidence to implement new approaches in the interest of a more inclusive workplace student body, and ultimately more inclusive mindsets and collaborations.
+This day and a half event is not for those who need convincing that there is more to do but rather for those who are seeking the tools, data, best practices, and insights to convince others of the rationale for change, and the strategies and confidence to implement new approaches in the interest of a more inclusive workplace, student body, and ultimately more inclusive mindsets and collaborations.
 Participants will hear from speakers who have successfully led efforts to make companies, schools, and mindsets more inclusive.
 They will also learn from one another in workshop-style sessions aimed at helping them explore actions and strategies they can take back to their own institutions.

 - Identify data, tools, and talking points to use in winning over minds, as well as hearts, in pursuit of inclusivity and diversity.